This oft-quoted phrase comes from the King James Version:

 Another Purpose for the Parable

-Another purpose of this parable is to prepare the disciples for the fact that when they evangelized the Jews, they would meet with disappointment for the most part, and that they should turn to the gentiles, whom they would otherwise consider unworthy.
-The bit about the man who avoided the distribution of the wedding garments means that the second group cannot presume acceptance, any more than the first group can presume acceptance because they are Abraham’s children.
-Just being called doesn’t mean you are chosen; you have to respond appropriately in your faith and conduct and then you are chosen.
+Another purpose of this parable is to prepare the disciples for the fact that when they evangelized in Judea, they would meet with disappointment for the most part, and that they should spread out beyond Judea into other countries whose people they would otherwise consider unworthy.
+The bit about the party-crasher who avoided the distribution of the wedding garments means that the second group cannot presume acceptance, any more than the first group can presume acceptance because they are Abraham’s children.
+Just being called doesn’t mean you are chosen; you have to respond appropriately in your faith and conduct—then you are chosen.

 The Called and the Chosen

 This parable does not mean that God calls a lot of people, picks over them, and keeps only a few.
 If that were true, the middle of the parable would have no meaning.
 It means that God calls everyone and gives them the power to respond—but to be chosen, we must respond to the call, using the power God gave us for that purpose.